ramirofd/ion-core/README.md

 ## Prototype: FreeBSD Build Considerations

 1. The default make command for FreeBSD is `bmake.` ION require `gmake`.
 So you can either invoke `gmake` or create a symbolic link to `gmake` as `make`.
-2. Also the default bash installation locaiton is `/usr/local/bin/bash`.
-Current ION's test script is hardcoded to the directory `/bin/bash`.
-You can create a symbolic link of the installed `bash` binary in `/bin`.

-## CMake Build System
+## CMake Build System - Detailed Reference

-CMake is now a fully supported build method for ion-core (as of version 4.1.4).
-See the [Build & Install](#build--install) section for detailed instructions.
+CMake is now a fully supported build method for ion-core (as of version 4.1.4 beta 1).
+For basic build instructions, see the [Build & Install](#build--install) section.
+This section provides detailed CMake command reference and advanced usage.

 **Key features:**
 - Uses ION-DTN as a git submodule (`external/ION-DTN`)